-This is an attempt to furnish students of Theosophical literature who are not Sanskritists with a glossary-nothing else-of the many Sanskrit and other strange words found so often in books and writings published and written by members of our Society.
-Readers will therefore understand that we are not offering them a Sanskrit grammar, nor a book that will make clear all that they wish to know about the proper pronunciation of Sanskrit words.
+This is an attempt to furnish students of Theosophical literature who are not Sanskritists with a glossary-nothing else-of the many Sanskrit and other strange words found so often in books and writings published and written by mem-Readers will therefore understand that bers of our Society. we are not offering them a Sanskrit grammar, nor a book that will make clear all that they wish to know about the proper pronunciation of Sanskrit words.
 The latter would be, in our opinion, a hopeless work, and is not attempted.